-Graduate School of Architecture, Planning and Preservation

-COURSE SYLLABUS COMPARATIVE GLOBAL REAL ESTATE FALL 2016 PLA 6341 1.5 CREDITS
+COMPARATIVE GLOBAL REAL ESTATE FALL 2018

+PLA 6341

+1.5 CREDITS

 Fall Session B

 Mondays 4-6 pm 200 Fayerweather

-Instructor: William Heishman
+Instructor: William Heishman, wh210@nyu.edu

-wh210@nyu.edu

-TA:
+TA: Marisa Rodriguez, cr3019@columbia.edu

-Somer Galal s.galal@columbia.edu (cell)

-I. COURSE DESCRIPTION
+I. Course Description

 This course is designed to provide students with a comparative and critical approach to undertaking international real estate development projects, transactions and investments - it aims to cultivate a general understanding of the dynamics of real estate developments and investments internationally as a foundation for the specific analysis of the unique contexts and conditions for real estate activities within selected countries.

-The comparative analysis will be made of three specific countries - China, Brazil, and the United Kingdom - through the identification and evaluation of the conditions pertinent to cross-border real estate development and investment: the macro-economy and demographics, financial markets, currency concerns, taxation, legal issues, land use policy, political activity, regulations and statutory requirements, and cross-cultural negotiations.
+The comparative analysis will be made of three specific countries - China, Brazil, and Israel - through the identification and evaluation of the conditions pertinent to cross-border real estate development and investment: the macro-economy and demographics, financial markets, currency concerns, taxation, legal issues, land use policy, political activity, regulations and statutory requirements, and cross-cultural negotiations.
 Current global topics will be used to anchor learning and be the basis for class discussions in this comparative analysis.

 The course is a prerequisite for participating in the Study Trips offered to students in the Spring Break.
 In this course, the various Study Trip destinations are analyzed with respect to their investment return potential and possible challenges, thereby preparing students for an intensive and detailed Spring course including the Study Trip whereby they supplement their classroom understanding with "on-the-ground" details of real estate investing with the purpose of proposing a cross-border financial transaction in the country visited.

 This course may be suitable for students from a wide variety of backgrounds and interests, especially in the areas of real estate development, real estate finance, international real estate investing, development policy and urban issues.

 Course Objectives:

-By the end of the semester, students will have developed:

-- 1) A nuanced understanding of the inter-connections between the multitude of issues comprising international real estate development projects, transactions and investments; and - 2) The critical, comparative, and analytical tools for undertaking a variety of international real estate development projects, transactions and investments.
+By the end of the semester, students will have developed: - A nuanced understanding of the inter-connections between the multitude of issues comprising international real estate development projects, transactions and investments; and - The critical, comparative, and analytical tools for undertaking a variety of international real estate development projects, transactions and investments.
 II.
-COURSE REQUIREMENTS AND ASSIGNMENTS

-Students will be expected to attend all classes, complete assigned weekly readings (posted on Canvas) prior to class and participate in class discussions, as these will factor into the final grade.
+Course Requirements and Assignments Students will be expected to attend all classes, complete assigned weekly readings (posted on Canvas) prior to class and participate in class discussions, as these will factor into the final grade.
 Short assignments and in-class quizzes on selected topics may also be required.
 Assignment Details:

-During the course, as a final deliverable, students will be individually required to:

-- Prepare a comprehensive COUNTRY ANALYSIS for one of the Study Trip countries: - China, Brazil, or the United Kingdom - This COUNTRY ANALYSIS will utilize the Analytical Framework developed in class and will be submitted in 3 Sections: - A. Country Overview: - a.
+During the course, as a final deliverable, students will beindividually required to: - Prepare a comprehensive COUNTRY ANALYSIS for one of the Study Trip countries: - China, Brazil, or Israel - This COUNTRY ANALYSIS will utilize the Analytical Framework developed in class and will be submitted in 3 Sections: - 1.
+Country Overview: - a.
 Fundamental demographic, geographic and economic data - b.
-Formal or Direct Barriers for cross-border business activities - B. Investment Opportunity and Risk Analysis: - a.
+Formal or Direct Barriers for cross-border business activities - 2.
+Investment Opportunity and Risk Analysis: - a.
 Informal or Indirect Barriers for cross-border business activities - b.
-Real Estate Market & Trends - C. Summary of Cross-border Real Estate Development or Investment Opportunities & Risks.
+Real Estate Market & Trends - 3.
+Summary of Cross-border Real Estate Development or Investment Opportunities & Risks.
 The most attractive property type, scale and general location will be recommended.
 Canvas: